-Acetaminophen vs. Bentyl: side effect and effectiveness comparison - a phase IV clinical study
+Acetaminophen vs. Bentyl: side effect and effectiveness comparison (a real world drug study)

 Summary:

 We compare the side effects and drug effectiveness of Acetaminophen and Bentyl.
-The phase IV clinical study is created by eHealthMe based on reports (from sources including the FDA) of 432,622 people who take Acetaminophen and Bentyl, and is updated regularly.
-You can use the study as a second opinion to make health care decisions.
+The phase IV clinical study is created by eHealthMe based on reports (from sources including the FDA) of 538,813 people who take Acetaminophen and Bentyl, and is updated regularly.

 What is Acetaminophen?

 Acetaminophen has active ingredients of acetaminophen.
-It is often used in pain. eHealthMe is studying from 107,933 Acetaminophen users for its effectiveness, alternative drugs and more.
+It is often used in pain. eHealthMe is studying from 183,077 Acetaminophen users.
+Check the latest studies of Acetaminophen.

 What is Bentyl?

 Bentyl has active ingredients of dicyclomine hydrochloride.
-It is often used in irritable bowel syndrome. eHealthMe is studying from 10,064 Bentyl users for its effectiveness, alternative drugs and more.
+It is often used in irritable bowel syndrome. eHealthMe is studying from 10,754 Bentyl users.
+Check the latest studies of Bentyl.

 Drugs being compared in this study: